cerner/fhir.cerner.com/content/millennium/r4/clinical/request-and-response/communication.md

 ## Create

-Create a new communication.
+Create a new Communication.

     POST /Communication

-_Implementation Notes_
+_Notes_

 * Only the body fields mentioned below are supported.
 Unsupported fields will be ignored.
 * Modifier fields should not be provided, and will cause the transaction to fail.